davan690/SML2018/README.md

 # Statistical Machine Learning
 This is a repository to organize the teaching material for [Statistical Machine Learning (ETC3555)](http://www.monash.edu/pubs/2018handbooks/units/ETC3555.html), to be taught by [Souhaib Ben Taieb](http://www.souhaib-bentaieb.com).
+[Cameron Roach](https://www.linkedin.com/in/cameron-roach-00873b69/) will supervise the tutorials.

 # Course links